mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 First of all, the psionic sends an intense string of pulses of p-psions of varying energies and speeds towards his intended target point.
-This string of pulses provides a “reference grid”, so that the teleporter can re- orientate himself on the molecular level, when he re- emerges.
+This string of pulses provides a “reference grid”, so that the teleporter can re-orientate himself on the molecular level, when he re-emerges.

 Next, the teleporter begins radiating t-psions.
 This causes an electromagnetic field to build up around him.
 In a similar manner to a starship entering jumpspace, the fabric of space-time “unweaves” around him, and he enters an alternate space (akin to jumpspace), called p-space.
-The process of entering p- space, or “popping out”, is effectively instantaneous.
+The process of entering p-space, or “popping out”, is effectively instantaneous.
 The time spent in p-space is independent of distance travelled, and is about 0.1 milliseconds.